Making Tax Digital

-The government has announced major changes to its Making Tax Digital for business (MTD) proposals: MTD will initially only apply for VAT.
-VAT registered businesses will be mandated into HMRC's plans for quarterly bookkeeping and reporting from 2019.
-MTD will not become compulsory for other business or taxes until 2020.
+The government has announced major changes to its Making Tax Digital for business (MTD) proposals.
+MTD will initially only apply for VAT.
+VAT registered businesses are mandated into HMRC's plans for quarterly bookkeeping and reporting from 2019.
+MTD will not become compulsory for other businesses or taxes until at least 2021.

 Proposed updated timetable: